 Heart-shaped flat and triangular pod, 4-9 mm (0.16 - 0.35 inch) long, slightly lobed at the base.

 Germination occurs almost all year round, especially in autumn.
 Seeds are light brown and almost smooth.

 C. bursa-pastoris is a shallow germinator partly with two generations per year.

 Shepard's purse has few demands on soil but prefers friable soil.

 Additional Crop Information

-Mechanical weeding often suppresses this weed.
+Mechanical weeding often suppresses this weed species.